cmbrandt/cxx-fundamentals/2_design_patterns.md

 * **Also Known As:**  Clone Pattern

 ### Purpose:
-Create new objects by copying or cloning existing objects, thus avoiding the need for explicit instantiation and allowing for runtime determination of the object to be cloned
+Create new objects by cloning existing objects, providing a way to create instances without explicitly specifying their classes

 ### Structure:
 <p align="center">